-  * On February 18, 2015, the Audit Committee of the Board of Directors of First Solar adopted an amendment to our code of business conduct and ethics that applies to all directors and associates, including our chairman, chief executive officer, chief financial officer, other directors and executive officers, and all of our associates in the global organization (the “Code”).
-The amendment primarily adds references to certain internal policies that govern specific subject matter areas, and clarifies or updates certain prior provisions of the Code.
-On July 30, 2014, the Board of Directors also adopted an amendment to the Code.
-Under such amendment, a reporting person may still submit a complaint to a third party anonymous whistleblower hotline by logging onto http://www.openboard.info/fslr/, or by calling toll-free 1-866-569-1857, however, a reporting person may no longer send an e-mail to submit a complaint to the whistleblower hotline.
+* On July 29, 2015, the Audit Committee of the Board of Directors of First Solar adopted an amendment to our code of business conduct and ethics that applies to all directors and associates, including our chairman, chief executive officer, chief financial officer, other directors and executive officers, and all of our associates in the global organization (the “Code”).
+The amendment amends the contact information for communicating any auditing and accounting related issues.
+On February 18, 2015, the Audit Committee adopted a Code amendment that primarily adds references to certain internal policies that govern specific subject matter areas, and clarifies or updates certain prior provisions of the Code.
+On July 30, 2014, the Board of Directors adopted a Code amendment pursuant to which a reporting person may still submit a complaint to a third party anonymous whistleblower hotline by logging onto http://www.openboard.info/fslr/, or by calling toll-free 1-866-569-1857, however, a reporting person may no longer send an e-mail to submit a complaint to the whistleblower hotline.
 The amended Code is posted on our website at www.firstsolar.com under "Investors - Corporate Governance."
 Any substantive amendment to, or waiver from, any provision of the code of business conduct and ethics with respect to any director or executive officer will be posted on our website.

 Chief Executive Officer